googleapis/cpp-bigquery-odbc/ci/installer/how-to-run-installer.md

 ### Updating the Upgrade Code  (Optional – only needed when upgrading the driver)

-1. Make sure the environment variable CPP_BIGQUERY_ODBC_REPO_PATH is set to the root of the project before running the script.
-2. run the script file "upgrade_code.ps1" with the specified upgraded version.
+1. run the script file "upgrade_code.ps1" with the specified upgraded version.
-   eg: ./upgrade_code.ps1 -new_version "1.2.0.0"
+   eg: ./ci\\installer\\InstallerProj\\upgrade_code.ps1 -new_version "1.2.0.0"

 ### Using MSBuild (Command Line)